 The type of surgery done to remove the cancer depends on the location and extent of the cancer.
 (See Surgery for bile duct cancer for more details.)

-The type of operation done to remove the cancer depends on the location and extent of the cancer.
-(See the “ Surgery for bile duct cancer” section for more details.)
-If the patient has jaundice before the surgery, a stent or catheter may be placed in the bile duct first to allow the bile to flow.
-This can help relieve symptoms over a few days and might help make a person healthy enough for the operation.
+If a person has jaundice (yellowing of the skin and eyes) before surgery, a stent or catheter may be put in the bile duct first.
+This allows the bile to flow the way it should.
+It can help relieve symptoms over a few days and might help make a person healthy enough to have the operation.

-This includes most stage III and IV cancers, as well as some earlier stage cancers if a person isn’t healthy enough for surgery.
-Most bile duct cancers are unresectable.
+These cancers cannot be removed with surgery, which includes most stage III and IV cancers.
+It may also include earlier stage cancers if a person isn’t healthy enough for surgery.

-Radiation therapy and/or chemo may shrink or slow the growth of the cancer for a time.
+Radiation and/or chemo: Radiation therapy and/or chemo may shrink or slow the growth of the cancer for a time.
 When chemo is given alone (without radiation) the drugs cisplatin and gemcitabine (Gemzar) are often used.
-When chemo is given with radiation, the drug 5-FU is most often used.
+When chemo is given with radiation, 5-FU is the drug most often used.